Why choose the Excellence Program at ALI?

 - Students who take the full Excellence program (16 weeks) reach native-like proficiency and have no difficulty in integrating into their new lives in Canada, as students and professionals.

-The 16-week program is divided into 2 academic levels: Introduction to College Studies (intermediate to high intermediate) and University and College Preparation program (high intermediate to native-like proficiency).
-Each level consists of 2 sessions, and each session is 4 weeks long.
+Successfully finishing the Introduction to College Studies level (intermediate to high intermediate) continue in the University and College Preparation program (high intermediate to native-like proficiency).
+Each of these academic levels consists of 2 sessions, and each session is 4 weeks long.

 Students who reach/are tested level 6, first take Introduction to College Studies (ICS), combined with IELTS or TOEFL preparation, and Grammar.
 Upon finishing the level, they can continue into the University and College Preparation program (UCP), which is a full-day program, or can opt for studying in a vocational college.
 New students, who are tested at levels 7 or 8, can register into ICS or UCP directly, depending on their choice of studies, vocational or pre-university/university.